Mercedes EQA review: performance, motor & drive

 Aside from the wheels and winter rubber, our car was comparable with the top-spec AMG Line Premium Plus, which meant it came fitted with adaptive suspension which is standard on top-of-the-range models.
 However, in reality, the different modes did little to change the car’s personality.
 Even in the sportier settings the car displayed the level of compliance you’d expect of a family SUV.
 The trade-off is precious little difference through the corners where the EQA is prone to understeer.
 If you want something more engaging to drive, the new BMW iX1 may be the EV for you.

 In This Review

 - 3Running costs & insuranceAside from its lofty insurance-group rating, the Mercedes EQA should be a very cheap car to run

-- 4Electric motor, drive & performance - currently readingThe Mercedes EQA is a quiet and predictable car to drive, but it’s not much fun; rivals are more engaging
+- 4Performance, motor & drive - currently readingThe Mercedes EQA is a quiet and predictable car to drive, but it’s not much fun; rivals are more engaging

 - 5Interior, dashboard & comfortEven the entry-level Mercedes EQA 250+ comes well equipped, with a solid, high-quality interior and lots of kit

 - 6Boot space, seating & practicalityCabin space is strong, but the Mercedes EQA's boot is on the small side – both compared to the petrol GLA and fully electric rivals